-Production planning – a systematic approach, which helps to calculate and estimate goals and stages of manufacturing process during the constant changes of multiple factors.
-Some of these factors might include an increase of product range, introduction of new manufacturing equipment, changing inventory stock and others.
+Production planning – a systematic approach, which helps to calculate and estimate goals and stages of the manufacturing process during the constant changes of multiple factors.
+Some of these factors might include an increase in the product range, introduction of new manufacturing equipment, changing inventory stock and others.

 - What are we planning to produce?

 By answering the above questions the manufacturer is able to prioritize what to produce and in which quantities, making the overall use of resources more efficient.
 Still, today many small manufacturing businesses employ intuition and obsolete methods when making production planning decisions, losing precious time and unrealized business potential their business has.

 The development of technology has made the production-planning process very easy to perform.
 While there are still manufacturing companies, utilizing pen and paper, when doing their MRP estimates, most manufacturing companies using one or the other type of software solution.

 Below are the three main types of software solutions used by small businesses in production planning.